Overview

 How does Crohn’s disease affect the body?

-In most people, Crohn’s disease results in patches of bowel inflammation with groups of small sores (aphthous ulcers), which are like mouth ulcers.
+In most people, Crohn’s disease results in patches of bowel inflammation with groups of small sores (aphthous ulcers).
+These are similar to mouth ulcers, but can occur anywhere in the gut.
 In moderate or severe cases, ulcers become large and deep with a lot of nearby inflammation.

-Inflammation causes redness, swelling and pain and can make the bowel wall thicken up, narrowing the width of the gut which can block the passage of food.
-Sometimes, deep ulcers break through the bowel wall causing infection outside the bowel (an abscess).
-Sometimes, if the infection doesn’t heal, or it heals but leaves a channel, a tract called a fistula can open up from the bowel to other areas.
-Fistulas are more frequent around the anus.
-Also, as healing happens, scar tissue may form, which can in some people lead to an obstruction in the bowel (stricture).
+Inflammation causes redness, swelling and pain.
+This can cause the gut wall to thicken.
+This may narrow the inside of the gut, preventing food passing through.
+Sometimes, deep ulcers break through the bowel wall causing infection outside the bowel.
+This is called an abscess.
+If the infection doesn’t heal, or it heals but leaves a channel, a fistula can form.
+Fistulas connect the bowel to other areas.
+Fistulas are common around the anus.
+Scar tissue may form as the body recovers.
+This can lead to a narrowing in the bowel (a stricture).
+Sometimes, a stricture can cause a bowel obstruction.
+Strictures can also form because of previous episodes of inflammation in a part of the bowel.

 Any part of the gut, from the mouth to the anus, can be affected.
-The most common area is the end of the small bowel (terminal ileum) through to the large bowel (or ‘colon’), near the appendix.
-In some people, only the large bowel is affected.
-This pattern is like a disease called ulcerative colitis and is called Crohn’s colitis.
-In others, many parts of the gut are affected and, rarely, the mouth, gullet or stomach.
-Sometimes, the gut inflammation can also trigger inflammation outside the bowel leading to arthritis and swollen joints, sore red eyes due to inflammation, or skin complaints (rashes).
-These are known as ‘extra intestinal’ symptoms.
+The most common area is the end of the small bowel (terminal ileum) through to the large bowel (or ‘colon’).
+The mouth, gullet or stomach is occasionally affected.
+In some people, only the large bowel is affected, which can resemble ulcerative colitis.
+The gut inflammation can sometimes trigger irritation outside the bowel.
+This can lead to ‘extra intestinal’ symptoms like arthritis and swollen joints, sore red eyes, or skin rashes.

-Crohn’s disease patients typically experience periods of remission, when the disease activity is low, and flare ups when the disease is active, and symptoms are stronger.
-Treatment aims to cause and maintain remission.
+People with Crohn’s disease can experience periods of remission when the disease activity is low.
+Flare ups occur when symptoms are stronger, and the disease is active.
+Treatment aims to achieve and maintain remission.

 How is Crohn’s disease diagnosed?

-If the doctor suspects that Crohn’s disease is possible, they may refer to a specialist or request a stool sample.
-This will be tested for a protein called calprotectin, which is an indicator of gut inflammation.
+If Crohn’s disease is suspected, the doctor may refer you to a specialist or request a stool sample.
+This will be tested for a protein called calprotectin, which is an indicator of Crohn’s disease.
+Further medical tests may be carried out such as:

-Colonoscopy: This is the most frequent test for diagnosing Crohn’s disease.
-This is where a tube, linked to a camera, is passed, via the anus, into the colon and where possible the end of the small bowel.
-A colonoscopy gives a very accurate picture of the lining 6 of the bowel and allows the doctor to take samples for examination in the laboratory if needed.
-Laxative preparation is needed before the examination to clear the bowel contents and allow good views of the bowel lining.
-In most cases, sedation is given to minimise some feelings of discomfort from the test.
-If the colon and last part of the small bowel are seen to be normal, Crohn’s disease is very unlikely to be present.
+Colonoscopy.
+This is the most commonly used test for diagnosing Crohn’s disease.
+During a colonoscopy, a thin, flexible tube connected to a camera is inserted through the anus into the colon and sometimes through to the end of the small bowel.
+This provides a detailed image of the bowel’s lining.
+The doctor may take a biopsy for further examination if needed.
+A biopsy is a small sample of tissue.
+Laxative preparation is needed before the examination.
+This will clear the bowel contents and allow for a better view of the bowel wall.
+Sedation is often given to minimise discomfort during the test.
+If the colon and last part of the small bowel appear normal, Crohn’s disease is unlikely to be present.

 If the whole bowel needs to be examined there are several options including:

-Capsule endoscopy: A capsule containing a tiny camera is swallowed and transmits pictures as it passes through the bowel.
+Capsule endoscopy.
+A capsule containing a tiny camera is swallowed, transmitting pictures as it travels through the bowel.

-Barium follow through: Liquid barium is swallowed, and x-rays are taken as it passes through the bowel.
-Scans such as ultrasound or CT scanning may also be needed, especially if an abscess or problems on the outside of the bowel are suspected.
+Barium follow through.
+Liquid barium is swallowed, and X-rays are taken as it passes through the bowel.
+Scans such as ultrasound or CT scanning may also be needed, especially if an abscess or external bowel problems are suspected.

 How can Crohn’s disease affect you?